-CH 301 LA (MLL) Chemistry and Society
+CH 301 (MLL) Chemistry and Society

 The history and nature of the science of chemistry with emphasis upon its role as a human activity and its relationship to humanity.
 Open to all junior and senior level students.
-3:0:3
+This course does not satisfy the requirements for a major or minor in chemistry 3:0:3